 Retiring and all that goes with it.
-Such as maintaining assets while taking distributions, taking RMD's, wanting to spend more than you planned, and many many other things.
+Such as maintaining assets while taking distributions, taking required minimum distribution, wanting to spend more than you planned, and many many other things.

 Offspring challenges.
 What if your adult child needs help?
 How do we make sure that you'll be able to help when the time comes?